 Supervision Lead - Snehadhara Foundation

 Arjun has a Master’s degree in Drama and Movement Therapy from the Royal Central School of Speech and Drama, University of London.
 After securing a bachelor’s degree in Arts and Law from Symbiosis International University, Pune, Arjun practiced law in courts in Delhi for a law firm.
 Driven to work in direct social inclusion fields, he left his practice guided by his interests and experience in Acting, Directing and Applied Theatre during his undergraduate years.
-Now an arts psychotherapy practitioner, Arjun is skilled in the intentional use of play, drama, story and movement to facilitate healing, emotional expression and better mental health.
+Arjun is skilled in the intentional use of play, drama, story and movement to facilitate healing, emotional expression and better mental health.

 Research Lead - Snehadhara Foundation